Intimate Partner Violence

 The Family and Youth Services Bureau has launched an Intimate Partner Violence Screening and Counseling Toolkit and Counseling Toolkit to support healthcare providers and domestic violence advocates in ensuring the health and safety of the populations that they support.

-HRSA's Office of Women’s Health (OWH) published the factsheet on Health Care Providers and Screening and Counseling for Interpersonal and Domestic Violence to answer commonly asked questions that arise when providers introduce screening for intimate partner violence into their practice.
+The HHS Office of Women’s Health (OWH) published the factsheet on Health Care Providers and Screening and Counseling for Interpersonal and Domestic Violence to answer commonly asked questions that arise when providers introduce screening for intimate partner violence into their practice.

 The Agency for Healthcare Research and Quality (AHRQ) has compiled a tool, Intimate Partner Violence Screening: Fact Sheet and Resources, to guide providers in their screening and appropriate response to intimate partner violence.